 - Workstations for CAD/CAM, simulation, 8K video editing

-- Professional mini PCs and industrial computers
+- Professional mini-PCs and industrial computers

-- Compact server solutions or OEM devices
+- Compact servers or OEM devices

 - Development systems with high RAM clock speeds